equinor/Project-ProjectSchedule/Consumer Requirements {CONSUMER}.md

 ## Other

-Whilst not specifically requirements for the data share, you should also consider how it fits as part of your system.
+Whilst not specifically requirements for the data share, you should also consider how it will fit as a part of your wider system.
 Amongst other points, you might consider:

 **The lineage of the data and how this might impact usage?**

+*[Do you know all the steps that data takes from when it is produced, including physical, electronic and otherwise and what adverse situations can occur across all of these?]*

 * Talked to Line on Safran, day to day responsible for marine planning for Castberg
 * Manual operation to get into safran